ztiimob02/RESHAPE-MP-Analysis/README.md

 # RESHAPE-MP-Analysis
 ## Diagnostic Accuracy Analysis for the RESHAPE Cluster-Randomized Trial
 Contains a truncated and focused version of the code that was used to analyze diagnostic accuracy in the RESHAPE dataset.
+The goal of this code is to provide a basic illustration of the analysis rather than enable perfect reproducibility.

 ---